 This app has a metronome that keeps perfect time and has a flash beat if your student's phone volume isn't loud enough to hear the traditional metronome.
-The tuner has two modes, chromatic and pitch fork, which work with most instruments and tools for transposing.
+The tuner has two modes, chromatic and pitchfork, which work with most instruments and tools for transposing.
 This app also records music and has a large library of sheet music.

 Study Music plays songs known to boost memory and concentration.
 It also has nature sounds and alpha waves to help promote relaxation of both body and mind.
-This apps is designed to block out distractions to help students stay focused on homework assignments without their minds wandering or sing along to popular songs.
+This app is designed to block out distractions to help students stay focused on homework assignments without their minds wandering or sing along to popular songs.

 Our final thoughts